Hip Reconstruction Surgery

-Most hip patients spend from 2-3 days on the joint replacement floor— the Slotnick Pavilion.
+Most hip patients spend from 2-3 days on the joint replacement floor— the Slotnick Inpatient Pavilion.
 The spacious, tranquil pavilion offers 24 private rooms with comfortable pull-out sofa beds for family members and large, plasma screen televisions.

 Kaplan surgeons and the Joint Center’s internist follow up after surgery to ensure recovery goes smoothly.
 Patients receive regular physical and occupational therapy during their stay.
 Many of our physical therapists have specialty training and advanced certifications in orthopaedics, and can offer a recovery and treatment plan tailored to the patient’s post-operative needs.
 The therapy program emphasizes mobility, range of motion and strengthening.
 We also provide case management services to coordinate the transition home or to an extended care facility.

-Local patients can continue their recovery process as an outpatient at the hospital’s new state-of-the art Wells Avenue Outpatient Rehabilitation Clinic in Newton, which features an aquatic therapy pool.
+Local patients can continue their recovery process as an outpatient at the hospital’s new state-of-the art Newton-Wellesley Ambulatory Care Center - Newton which features an aquatic therapy pool.

 Most of our patients are back to their normal activities from six weeks to six months after surgery, depending on their pre-operative health, specific procedure, physical therapy and other factors.

 Our Hip Surgery Patient Guide gives an overview of what to expect before, during and after hip replacement.

 Learn more about hip replacement surgery from our Clinical Nurse Specialist Nancy Hiltz, RN, MS, ONC.